ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 ### Aggregation Job Resource {#aggregation-job-resource}

-Executing the aggregation flow consists of the Leader interacting with the Helper's aggregate job resource.
+Executing the aggregation flow consists of the Leader interacting with the Helper's aggregation job resource.
 Only the Helper supports this resource.

 #### Representation {#aggregation-job-representation}